burtcorp/tina/README.md

 # Tina

-A tool to restore from Glacier into S3 over time, to reduce costs.
+A tool to restore from Glacier into S3 over time in chunks, in order to keep control of costs.

 ## Usage